d0tTino/GeneCoder/WORKFLOWS.md

 test matrix does not run.
 This short‑circuits CI for documentation‑only updates and significantly reduces build time.

+Within the `build` job, code style checks are executed via `pre-commit`, which invokes `ruff`.
+The previous dedicated "Lint with ruff" step has been removed because ruff now runs automatically through the pre‑commit hook.

 ## Automatic Merging for Comment-Only Changes